ngintec/trackerNgin/readme.md

 ### - Redis HASH key allows us to store info
 ### - Redis SEARCH Helps Tracker to get the location of all Trackees and authenticate using multiple parameters ( email and phone )
 ###	- Redis GEO helps us to give the distance ( GEO RADIUS )
-### - Redis PUB/SUB works along with SSE  to perform simple emergency messaging
+### - Redis RPUSH and LPOP works to perform simple emergency PERSISTENT messaging

 ## Feeding data
 #### Api calls to exsting GPS location providers